JetBrains-Research/reflekt/README.md

 This gives you access to [Reflekt DSL](./reflekt-dsl/src/main/kotlin/io/reflekt/Reflekt.kt) interfaces.

+This gives you access to [SmartReflekt DSL](./reflekt-dsl/src/main/kotlin/io/reflekt/SmartReflekt.kt), which allow filtering classes/objects\functions by user condition.

-Please note that the current version of Reflekt does not support incremental compilation process.
+Please note that the current version of Reflekt and SmartReflekt does not support incremental compilation process.
 Please disable incremental compilation in your project by changing the `gradle.properties` file: